Team2338/2023-bab-skeleton/README.md

 ### Basic
 Req 1: All: Display state of Limit Switch Sensor to console (not pressed = false, pressed = true)

-Req 2: All: Read pigeon heading, and display the heading on shuffleboard
+Req 2: All: Read pigeon heading, and display the heading on console

 Req 3: Teleop: Hold B - run CIM at 20% power forward